Vannasaur/module-2-professional-portfolio/README.md

 Hover over the images in the Work section to view the image at full opacity.

-To view the three live projects listed in the Work section, click on the images for Prework Study Guide, Horiseon Code Refactor and Surf Planner.
+To view the four live projects listed in the Work section, click on the images for Horiseon Code Refactor, Surf Planner, Blog and Help Desk.
 A new tab will open up with the corresponding webpages.

 If you click on the pictures for the Upcoming Projects, you will be redirected to the original page.